ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 After training, the model will be saved at `d:/logs/OCTseg-Zeiss/onh-3subsets/train/nyu-segmenter_0.001/model`.
 You can then test it in either of the following two scenarios.

 **Note**: The commands below assume you have trained the model as described in the previous section.
-If you plan to use the provided pretrained model (available [here](./my-pretrained-model)), make sure to set the `--model-path` accordingly.
+In order to use the provided pretrained model (available [here](./my-pretrained-model)), make sure to set the `--model-path` accordingly.

 ### With Ground-Truth Segmentation Masks